 Café Bräunerhof

-Opened in 1921, Café Bräunerhof hides in the heart of Vienna's downtown, flanked by antique dealers.
-Weekends can draw tourists, but otherwise the atmosphere is almost comically Viennese: well-dressed locals drop in for a melange and buttered kaiser roll (buttersemmel) while perusing the morning papers, which are neatly laid out and include German and French publications.
+Café Bräunerhof, which opened in 1921, hides in the heart of Vienna's downtown flanked by antique dealers.
+Weekends can draw tourists, but otherwise the atmosphere is almost comically Viennese: well-dressed locals drop in for a melange and buttered kaiser roll (Buttersemmel) while perusing the morning papers, which are neatly laid out and include German and French publications.

 Bräunerhof is known to be a literary cafe and there's still a palpable intellectual air (it used to be a favorite of the polemical Austrian writer, Thomas Bernhard).
 Observing a long-held Viennese tradition, waiters, who are donning suits and bow ties, are not exactly friendly with newcomers.